Engee documentation

 It is possible that the number of dimensions is larger.
 The general rule: the first dimension corresponds to initial conditions for different delays, the following dimensions correspond to different channels.
 Channels can be elements not only of a vector, but also of a matrix and arrays of higher dimensions.

-The number of delays is determined as written above.
-For Direct form I and Direct form I transposed the number of delays for the numerator equals the length of the numerator minus 1, for the denominator equals the length of the denominator minus 1.
-For Direct form II and Direct form II transposed the maximum of the denominator and numerator lengths minus 1.
+The number of delays is determined as described above.
+For Direct form I и Direct form I transposed the number of delays for the numerator equals the length of the numerator minus 1, for the denominator equals the length of the denominator minus 1.
+For Direct form II и Direct form II transposed is the maximum of the denominator and numerator lengths minus 1.

-The Initial states parameter specifies the initial states for filter delays.
+Parameters Initial States sets initial states for filter delays.

 How to determine the number of initial state values to be set and how exactly to set them is described in the table below.
 It gives permissible initial states and the number of delay elements (filter states).
-The Initial states parameter can take one of four forms as described in the table.
+Parameters Initial States can take one of four forms, as described in the table.

 Initial state Examples Description